LIVING & RELOCATION / GETTING SET UP AFTER ARRIVAL / 3 MIN READ

 Quick Takeaways

-- Securing local address registration early is crucial for avoiding public school application rejections or delays
+• Securing local address registration early proves crucial for public school placement and avoiding delays

 Answer